Is Weed Legal in Georgia? Georgia Marijuana Laws Explained

 It is crucial to seek the assistance of a marijuana lawyer in Georgia if you have been previously convicted of marijuana-related offenses as you could face longer jail time or higher fines.
 Michael Fulcher, a criminal attorney in Georgia, has represented numerous clients who were charged with first-time misdemeanor possession of marijuana cases.

-Defense Strategies for Marijuana Charges in Georgia
+What are Possible Defense Against Marijuana Charges in Georgia?

 To ensure the best defense for a marijuana drug crime, it is crucial to hire a specialized attorney with a track record of defending such cases.
 Felony marijuana convictions can lead to jail time, fines, and a criminal record, making it important to have a skilled defense attorney.
 A knowledgeable attorney can negotiate for a reduced offense, dismissal of charges, or even have the case dropped entirely with a nolle prosequi.
 At Michael Fulcher Law our law firm, we provide free consultations with our top criminal defense lawyers in Georgia.
 Clients can speak directly with a partner, not an associate, at one of our four metro Atlanta offices.